-Games research and education (M.Sc. and Ph.D.)
+Games Research and Education (M.Sc. and Ph.D.)

 Apply here

-The Institute of Digital Games is the centre for research and education in game design, game analysis, and game technology at the University of Malta.
+Welcome to the Institute of Digital Games, the research and education centre at the University of Malta, focusing on game design, game analysis, and game technology!

 Our work is at the forefront of innovative games research.
 We explore games and play, uncovering new playful and generative possibilities in game design and technology.
 We delve into everything games can teach us about ourselves.